jamesstar89/fancy-post/README.md

 ## License
 ### Commercial license
 If you want to use Fancy post to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase an Fancy post Commercial License at [Gumroad](https://gumroad.com/l/fancypost).
+Purchase a Fancy post Commercial License at [Gumroad](https://gumroad.com/l/fancypost).

 ### Open source license
 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use Fancy post under the terms of the GPLv3.